How to Sync Dropbox with Google Drive?

-Step 1: Create a folder in Dropbox that will hold your files that you want to sync to Google Drive
+Step 1: Create a folder in Dropbox that will hold the files you want to sync to Google Drive.

 Step 3: Now, whenever you want to work on files that you will sync to Google Drive, create them in that particular folder in Dropbox.

 Step 4: Download the files from Dropbox to your computer using the web browser or your desktop app